Our Student Board

 Isabel is also the Web Development Intern for Fall 2021 and has designed this website in addition to building Hillel's Linktree and Discord server.

-You can usually find Isabel in Hillel's kitchen prepping Gluten Free & Vegan Challah and deserts!
+You can usually find Isabel in Hillel's kitchen prepping Gluten Free & Vegan Challah and desserts!

 Talia Hirsch is a sophomore studying Supply Chain Management & Sales Engineering Technology in the Polytechnic Institute.
 She is from central New Jersey.